 - vegetables harvested daily from our garden

-- meat from our farm or surrounding area farms
+- meat raised on our farm or on surrounding area farms

 - maple syrup made from our sugarbush for pancakes and waffles.

-In between meals, we encourage campers to drink water throughout the day and to snack on fruit available in their dining room.
+Throughout the day, we encourage campers to drink water and snack on fruit available in the dining room.
 Campers also quickly learn the pleasure of indulging in fresh vegetables right from the garden — rhubarb, carrots, and sweet peas make for a satisfying snack.

 Although Junior and Senior Camp have their own dining rooms, the rituals are the same.
-In each, we serve family-style meals, on real china.
-Groups of five campers and one counselor sit together at a table for every meal for one week at a time.
-The opportunity to share mealtime conversations with counselors and campers one might not otherwise encounter is another way we build close community at Treetops.
+In each, we serve family-style meals on real china and with cloth napkins.
+Five campers sit together with a counselor at each table for one week at a time.
+The opportunity to share mealtime conversations with each other is another way we build community at Treetops.

-In addition, special meals help foster each camper’s sense of belonging:
+In addition, special meals throughout the summer help foster each camper’s sense of belonging, such as:

 - Fund Lunch, a weekly meal of soup and crackers, where the money saved is donated at summer’s end to a non-profit group chosen by campers

 - all-camp picnics or cookouts at least once a week.